2019 is forever going down as the year I thought I had hit rock bottom…then realized I had further yet to go.

 But I can write them.

 And I am going to do so in hopes that if you’re going through a similar shitstorm, revelation, experience…you will feel less alone.

-I realized I was being followed for a period of time – by someone I had previously been in a relationship with but had not seen in almost a decade – when I was alone with my children, in the neighbourhood we live in.
+I realized I was being followed for a period of time when I was alone with my children, in the neighbourhood we live in.

 Once it dawned on me, shit got as you might say ‘real‘.

 Now, let’s take a moment to pause and let this first one really sink in for a bit.